Ice–albedo feedback: Current role

 Snow– and ice–albedo feedback have a substantial effect on regional temperatures.
 In particular, the presence of ice cover and sea ice makes the North Pole and the South Pole colder than they would have been without it.
 Consequently, recent Arctic sea ice decline is one of the primary factors behind the Arctic warming nearly four times faster than the global average since 1979 (the year when continuous satellite readings of the Arctic sea ice began), in a phenomenon known as Arctic amplification.

 Modelling studies show that strong Arctic amplification only occurs during the months when significant sea ice loss occurs, and that it largely disappears when the simulated ice cover is held fixed.
 Conversely, the high stability of ice cover in Antarctica, where the thickness of the East Antarctic ice sheet allows it to rise nearly 4 km above the sea level, means that this continent has experienced very little net warming over the past seven decades, most of which was concentrated in West Antarctica.
-Ice loss in the Antarctic and its contribution to sea level rise is instead driven overwhelmingly by the warming of the Southern Ocean, which had absorbed 35–43% of the total heat taken up by all oceans between 1970 and 2017.
+Ice loss in the Antarctic and its contribution to sea level rise is instead driven overwhelmingly by the warming of the Southern Ocean, which absorbed 35–43% of the total heat taken up by all oceans between 1970 and 2017.

 Ice–albedo feedback also has a smaller, but still notable effect on the global temperatures.
 Arctic sea ice decline between 1979 and 2011 is estimated to have been responsible for 0.21 watts per square meter (W/m^{2}) of radiative forcing, which is equivalent to a quarter of radiative forcing from increases over the same period.
 When compared to cumulative increases in greenhouse gas radiative forcing since the start of the Industrial Revolution, it is equivalent to the estimated 2019 radiative forcing from nitrous oxide (0.21 W/m^{2}), nearly half of 2019 radiative forcing from methane (0.54 W/m^{2}) and 10% of the cumulative increase (2.16 W/m^{2}).
 Between 1992 and 2015, this effect was partly offset by the growth in sea ice cover around Antarctica, which produced cooling of about 0.06 W/m^{2} per decade.
 However, Antarctic sea ice had also begun to decline afterwards, and the combined role of changes in ice cover between 1992 and 2018 is equivalent to 10% of all the anthropogenic greenhouse gas emissions.